VisionEval/VisionEval-Docs/docs/01-getting-started.md

 query$export()
 ```

-Extracting the results creates a series of `.csv` files in the `outputs` subfolder of `results`.
+Exporting the results creates a series of `.csv` files in the `outputs` subfolder of `results`.
-Extracting the query will create a table of metrics for each model year and scenario that is defined
+Exporting the query will create a table of metrics for each model year and scenario that is defined
 in the model, placing that in another subfolder of `outputs`.

 ### Using the Walkthrough